Fix Windows 7 OpenVPN TAP Driver Unsigned Error [Solved] In 2023

 - Restart the computer immediately after removing both services.

-- Reinstall the OpenVPN software + the TAP adapter driver.
+- Reinstall the OpenVPN software + the TAP adapter, and the driver.

 Use a more stable and reliable VPN to avoid problems with your current Windows 7 software.